 The Competition and Consumer Authority’s tasks in the public procurement area

-Among other things, the Competition and Consumer Authority is tasked with carrying out preparatory work within the area of public procurement law.
-The authority participates in the EU cooperation and undertakes the implementation of EU procurement rules into Danish law.
-In this regard, an important part of the Authority's work is ensuring a Danish fingerprint on future procurement rules, including ensuring clear rules and flexible procurement processes.
+An important part of the Authority's work is ensuring a Danish fingerprint on future procurement rules, including ensuring clear rules and flexible procurement processes.

-Questions about procurement rules
+EU’s procurement rules